mikoa001/HA-server-setup/README.md

-# Home Assistant Smart Home Server
+# Home Assistant Server Setup

 This repository contains my Home Assistant setup running on a Raspberry Pi 5 with detailed documentation, configuration examples, and hardware design files.